swerve731/web_scraping/README.md

 # Product Scraper

 A web scraping tool built with Rust that fetches product information (title and price) from StockX and eBay based on a search term.
 It uses `fantoccini` for browser automation to handle dynamic content and `scraper` for parsing the HTML structure.
-Some other features that could be added is item streaming that returns products live as they are scraped and image grabbing.

 ## Features